 Add your starting location in the empty box next to “A” and for driving directions click on the 3 vertical dots in the right corner of the box and select “Step By Step Directions.”

 A pop-up box will appear and you will know the route to get to your location and the time it will take to reach your destination.
 Since you know how to access directions you can now easily plan a road trip with Google Maps or even sneak in a quick day trip.

 8| Share Your Google Maps Trip Planner With Your BFF And Family

 Got company joining you on your trip?
 What is great about Google Maps is you can share it with others.
 Your friends and family can add to the trip planning process too!

 You can easily share your map, by selecting “Share” located underneath the title of the Google Map you just created.
-After your selection a pop-up box will appear, here you can add everyone’s email address you would like to send your map too into the “Invite People” bar.
-Just make sure in the box next to email address “Editor” is selected so they can contribute and make changes before you send.
+After your selection a pop-up box will appear, here you can add everyone’s email address you would like to send your map to into the “Invite People” bar.
+Just make sure in the box next to the email address “Editor” is selected so they can contribute and make changes before you send.

 9| Download Google Maps Application To Your Phone

 We finally made it to the last step!
 Now to have access to your Google Maps Trip Planner on your phone when you’re traveling, download the application from the app store.